Module ECP

 -

-- ecp:add (first, second)
+- ecp:add (num)

 -

-Add two ECP points to each other (commutative and associative operation).
-Can be made using the overloaded operator
+Add an ECP point to another (commutative and associative operation).

-between two ECP objects just like the would be numbers. (first,second)Parameters:
+Can be made using the overloaded operator + between two ECP objects just like the would be numbers.Parameters:

-- first number to be summed
+- num number to be summed

 Returns: